 StarLeaf allows browser-based video calling.

 You can create links that, when clicked, cause a browser-based video call to be initiated.
 These links are URLs.
 To create the correct URL, you need to know the video address of the entity that you want the link to call.
-For example, this could be a user registered to the StarLeaf Cloud, a video endpoint registered to the StarLeaf Cloud, a hunt group within an organization on the StarLeaf Cloud, or a conference scheduled on the StarLeaf Cloud.
+For example, this could be a user registered to StarLeaf, a video endpoint registered to the StarLeaf platform, a hunt group within an organization on the StarLeaf platform, or a conference scheduled with StarLeaf.

 URLs can only be sent over the Internet using the ASCII character-set.
 Video addresses often contain characters outside the ASCII set.
 Therefore, you must convert the video address into a valid ASCII format.
 For example the at sign () becomes .